The Art of not Suffering

 Layering, be it conventional or in modified ‘Soft Shell’ system, is the most effective way of maintaining your comfort level over varying temperatures and heat outputs.
 By using a primary base layer that is close fitting, low density and thin (NOT expedition weight), you can achieve a good micro climate that will allow perspiration to be moved away by conduction and convection (the wind).
 If this proves a bit too cold (if it’s windy), then a thin windproof layer on your top should create a good working micro climate in even the coldest conditions, as a stable micro climate can be achieved that the wind can’t steal (you don’t need thick fleeces to create a micro climate).
 This why you often see climbers in the Himalaya wearing just their base layer or a base layer under their shells.

 Ventilation is also crucial, and this is the reason why many soft shell systems work well (Buffalo, Montane, etc.) because they give the user one layer that does three jobs (base, insulation and shell), which allows them to fully ventilate when heat output is at its max.

 This thin active layer can very often be regulated purely by increasing or decreasing heat output (speed), or by putting on or taking off of hats or gloves (6% of heat is lost out of your noggin remember).
 If you feel your core temperature slipping add another thin layer on your top.
 The best thing is you will not be sweating tonnes, so you’re less likely to suffer from dehydration, another cause of coldness.
-Even if you’re feeling chilly by the time you are nearly at your objective, any insulating layers you put on will be totally dry, so you’ll gain maximum advantage of their insulation.
+Even if you’re feeling chilly by the time you are nearly at your objective, any insulating layers you put on will be dry, so you’ll gain the maximum advantage of their insulation.

 Lastly, functionality is crucial.
 Make sure each piece of your clothing system is compatible and allows you to put on and remove easily.
 Don’t just focus on whether or not you can just remove your shell trousers easily, as insulation needs to be equally flexible.